 Another alternative is to obtain a SME loan for cash flow but it’s not the best financing solution as most business term loans bear tenure between 3-5 years.
 You should try to match the financing tenure of the financing facility with the intended financing purpose duration.

 With trade financing, importers would then be able to make purchases with the credit facilities without upfront cash to suppliers.
 Assuming constant flow of demand for their goods from their customers, importers would then be able to improve the turnover of their inventory and improve their top line revenue as a result.

 Types of Trade Finance Products

 Standby Letter of Credit (SBLC) or Banker’s Guarantee

-A stand by letter of credit (SBLC) or banker’s guarantee (BG) are also common trade finance instruments.
+A stand by letter of credit (SBLC) or banker’s guarantee (BG) and performance bond (PB) are also common trade finance instruments.
 Some refer a banker’s guarantee as an performance bond, but they are essentially similar.

 A SBLC or BG are commonly used as a form of guarantee or collateral, with the issuing bank guaranteeing payment to the beneficiary of the SBLC/BG based on certain conditions being fulfilled or unfulfilled.

 Construction industries commonly require BG as form of contract fulfillment guarantee.
 For SBLC, it’s more frequently used by traders and is essentially a guarantee of payment issued by banks on behalf of their client (usually the importer).